Home > Sydney Property Market

 Where to from here?

 Yet despite these uncertainties, the core fundamentals of the Sydney market remain intact—most notably, the persistent imbalance between supply and demand.
-Combined with recent interest rate reductions and continued high levels of immigration, these factors are expected to provide underlying support for the market through 2025 and beyond.

 For buyers, however, strategy is more important than ever.
 Avoiding overpayment requires rigorous due diligence, a clear understanding of fair market value, and disciplined negotiation.
 It is also critical to stay across the NSW Government’s planning reforms and rezoning initiatives, as these changes may reshape neighbourhood density, drive new development, and influence property values over the medium to long term.
 Factoring these considerations into purchasing decisions will be key to securing both value and future growth.